-The 222 round came because the company postwar, wanted to provide an alternative to the Hornet that was first, rimless and second, and little more zing.
+vide an alternative to the Hornet that was first, rimless and second, a little more zing.
 The mag version was an alternative to the Swift.
 I forget the justification for the 244.
 The 280 was in response to the "pressure problem" of the 270.

 I don't really know whether it is truth or fiction but the story went that when Winchester first devised the 270, the lots of powder they had on hand were "friendly" in that the published velocity could be had without exceeding max individual pressures.
-When REMINISTON loaded production quantities, it usually had to drop below published velocity in order to stay within pressure limits.
+When REMINGTON loaded production quantities, it usually had to drop below published velocity in order to stay within pressure limits.
 WINCHESTER it was rumored was a little less likely to do this.
 I have never shot a 270 from the shoulder because of this.
-The 280 from REMINISTON permitted more margin through larger case volume so it could be loaded easily within both velocity and pressure specs.
-Probably post war improvements in powder manufacturing eases the "pressure problem".
+The 280 from REMINGTON permitted more margin through larger case volume so it could be loaded easily within both velocity and pressure specs.
+Probably post war improvements in powder manufacturing cased the "pressure problem".

-The four rounds mentioned above came to Ilion really as fait accompli.
-But I do confirm that the Ilion people were absolutely originators and sponsors of the 2mm.
-Magnum. within the Company.
+The four rounds mentioned above came to Ilion really as fait . accompli.
+But I do confirm that the Ilion people were absolutely originators and sponsors of the ZMM.Magnum.within the Company.